Ask Arthur is now on Chrome: detect scam ads and dodgy sellers on Facebook

 Free Chrome extension that spots scam ads, scores Marketplace sellers, and catches PayID tricks in Messenger.

-Australians lost $2.18 billion to scams last year.
-That number has gone up every single year since we started counting.
+Australians lost more than A$2.18 billion to scams last year.
+That number has gone up every year since we started counting — and a huge chunk of it doesn't start where banks can see it.
+It starts on Facebook.

 The problem nobody's solving